 (a) The Group's programme of activity;

-(b) Ensure that the selection of participants in delegations is
+(b) Ensure that the selection of participants in delegations is balanced and reasonable;

 (c) The promotion of membership of the Group;